 - Place the jam and water in a glass measuring cup and microwave on high for 15 to 30 seconds or until warmed.
 Stir until combined.

 - Hull and thinly slice the strawberries.
-Place in a bowl with the raspberries and blueberries.
+Place them in a bowl with the raspberries and blueberries.
 Toss with the lemon zest and juice.

 For the Chantilly Cream:

 - In a large bowl or the bowl of a stand mixer using the paddle attachment, combine the mascarpone and cream cheese.
 Beat on medium speed until smooth and creamy, about 30 seconds.
 Add the powdered sugar a few spoonfuls at a time, beating on low speed until combined.
-Once fully incorporated, scrape down the bowl and increase speed to medium, and beat until fluffy, about 30 seconds.
+Once fully incorporated, scrape down the bowl and increase speed to medium and beat until fluffy, about 30 seconds.

 - In another large mixing bowl, beat the cream and vanilla on medium speed until stiff peaks form.
 Fold the whipped cream into the mascarpone mixture.